 Children legally have to attend school from age 6-16.
-A child who is 5 and who has started school is also legally required to attend.
-If you wish to take your child out of school for any reason, e.g. family holiday, please give a letter to the Principal well beforehand explaining the circumstances.
+A child who is 5, who has started school is also legally required to attend.
+All children enrolled at a school must, by law, attend the school whenever it is open, unless they are unable to attend due to illness, or special home circumstances.
+(Ed.& Training Act 2020.)

-If your child is absent from school please ensure that you email, text or phone the school office to let them know.
+If your child is absent from school please ensure that you email, text or phone the school office to let them know your child's name, class and reason for their absence, preferably by 8.45am.

-• Ph (06) 356 7326 or

-• Email: absent@cornerstone.ac.nz or

-Text 027 315 7764
+- Ph (06) 356 7326 or - Email: absent@cornerstone.ac.nz or - Text 027 315 7764 (student administration officer) - Fill in the Online Form: Absences Cornerstone Christian School

-This includes sickness and planned appointments, e.g. doctor, dentist, dance examinations etc outside of the school grounds.
-Please do not email classroom teachers to let them know unless it is in regard to any missed work or assessment related.
-The student administration officer will put a note onto our computer-based attendance system (KAMAR) for teachers to see when they mark the roll.
+This includes sickness and planned appointments, e.g. doctor, dentist, dance examinations etc. Please do not email classroom teachers to let them know unless it is in regard to any missed work or assessment related.
+Our student administration officer will put a note onto our computer-based attendance system (KAMAR) for teachers to see when they mark the roll.